espocrm/documentation/docs/administration/bpm-events.md

 ### Signal Intermediate Event (Boundary)

 It's triggered once a specific signal is broadcasted.
-Note, that a signal can be triggered from anywhere in the system, not necessarily in the same process.
+Note that a signal can be triggered from anywhere in the system, not necessarily in the same process.

 Placeholders can be used in a signal name.
 E.g. `test.{$id}`, {$id} will be replaced with the target's id.